d120/djangocms/README.md

 * create the file `d120/settings_secrets.py` (better restrict read access from others) and fill it with the secrets needed in `d120/settings_production.py`
 * follow the necessary steps from the *Deploying Updates* section
 * properly setup a wsgi application server like uwsgi and a webserver like Apache which should serve the static files
+    * the file `uwsgi-djangocms.ini` contains an exemplary uwsgi configuration

 ## Deploying Updates